 3. March of the Delta Sigs

-A little sluggish at times, and the piano accompaniment gives me a visual image of an old nun trying to keep up with a rowdy choir of rugby players.
-The lyrics are fun, and this is definitely a great song to sing prior to an intramural game, but it’d be better without the piano.
+A little sluggish at times, and the piano accompaniment gives me a visual image of an old nun trying to keep up with a choir of rowdy boarding school pre-teens.
+The lyrics are fun and this is a great song to sing prior to an intramural game, but it’d be better without the piano.

 Rating: A cappella version pls.

-This is what I came here for.
-Old-timey lyrics which would never fit with hashtag culture, a chipper melody, and a soloist who is determined to become a star is everything I want in a fraternity song (even if he stumbles over the word “start” at one point).
-I beg of every chapter to learn this song and sing it on the way to your next service project.
-Leave the windows open too.
+Old-timey lyrics, a chipper melody, and a soloist who is determined to become a star.
+It is everything I want in a fraternity song (even if said soloist stumbles over the word “start” at one point).
+I beg of every chapter to learn this song and sing it on your next trip to a formal, service project, brotherhood retreat, whatever.
+Leave the windows open, too.
 The world deserves to hear this song.

-Rating: The ultimate theme song for expansion teams and traveling consultants
+Rating: The ultimate theme song for expansion teams, brotherhood retreats, and traveling consultants

 5. Hail Delta Sigma Phi

 I’m not here for this one.
-It is sung beautifully, but it seems a little cultish.
-The lyrics are riskay if only for the fact that they skirt the line of revealing secrets without even remotely revealing secrets. . . which is kind of punk rock.
+It is sung prettily, but it seems a little, um, cultish?
+The lyrics are riskay if only for the fact that they skirt the line of revealing secrets without even remotely revealing secrets. . . so that’s kind of punk rock, I guess.

 Rating: A surefire way to turn off a potential member

 Could they no longer afford the piano?
-This is probably the most vocally interesting song of the bunch, and definitely one for a chapter with talent and time to practice, but I couldn’t understand some of the lyrics and it just seems dated.
-It would make for great background music or something to sing during an intermission of sorts, but I don’t see much use for it in modern fraternity life.
-What about this song made us call it an “anthem”? [pretend there’s a shrug emoji here]
+This is probably the most vocally interesting song of the bunch, and a great fit for a chapter with talent and time to practice, but I couldn’t understand some of the lyrics and it just seems dated.
+It would make for great background music or something to sing during an intermission of sorts.
+I just don’t see much use for it in modern fraternity life.
+What about this song made us call it an “anthem”? 🤷🏻♂️